Meteor-Community-Packages/meteor-tabular/README.md

 To tell Tabular to use your custom publish function, pass the publication name as the `pub` option.
 Your function:

-* must accept and check three arguments: `tableName`, `ids`, and `fields`
+* MUST accept and check three arguments: `tableName`, `ids`, and `fields`
-* must publish all the documents where `_id` is in the `ids` array.
+* MUST publish all the documents where `_id` is in the `ids` array.
-* should publish only the fields listed in the `fields` object, if one is provided.
+* MUST do any necessary security checks
-* should do any necessary security checks
+* SHOULD publish only the fields listed in the `fields` object, if one is provided.
-* may also publish other data necessary for your table
+* MAY also publish other data necessary for your table

 ### Example